Table of Contents

 Pennsylvania offers a non-Medicaid assistance program, which is offered as an alternative to assisted living or home care.
 The PA Domiciliary Care Program, which is often referred to as PA Dom Care, pays a fixed amount to help seniors live in the homes of caregivers.
 Personal care assistance is covered in addition to room and board.

 Another program is the PA Options Program, through which home support and services are provided.
 Benefits include personal care, home health, home modifications, durable medical equipment, assistive technology, counseling, and adult day care.

-In the area of prescription assistance, PA offers the Pharmaceutical Assistance Contract for the Elderly (PACE and PACENET) programs.
-Both programs are designed for lower income, elderly state residents who do not qualify for Medicaid.
+In the area of prescription assistance, PA offers the Pharmaceutical Assistance Contract for the Elderly (PACE, PACE Plus Medicare, and PACENET) programs.
+These programs are designed for lower income, elderly state residents who do not qualify for Medicaid.
 Learn more about these programs here.

 To make home modifications or purchase assistive technology for the home, there are zero interest and low-interest loans, as well as grants from the Pennsylvania Assistive Technology Foundation.

 Another option is LIHEAP, which provides reduced energy costs for heating and cooling one's home.
 Read more.

 In addition to the state specific options that help pay for care, there are many non-profit and federal options.
 Use our Resource Locator Tool to find other programs that help pay for or reduce the cost of care.
 There are also programs that help veterans with assisted living and there are eldercare loans available in Pennsylvania.